jeffhowarth/eeprimer/src/rudiments/natural_and_false_color.md

 ## Make some composites

-Go ahead and try to make each of the color composites shown above and use stretch enhancement to improve the contrast of each image.
+Go ahead and try to make the color composites shown above and use stretch enhancement to improve the contrast of each image.

 <iframe
   src="https://jhowarth.users.earthengine.app/view/ee-edu-eefa-f11-02"